Lead Public Advisory

 Health Effects of Lead

 Lead can cause serious health and development problems.
 It can cause damage to the brain and kidneys, and can interfere with the production of red blood cells that carry oxygen to all parts of your body.
 The greatest risk of lead exposure is to infants, young children, and pregnant women.
 Scientists have linked the effects of lead on the brain with lowered IQ in children.
 Adults with kidney problems and high blood pressure can be affected by low levels of lead more than healthy adults.
-Lead is stored in the bones and it can be released later in life.
+Lead is stored in the bones, and it can be released later in life.
 During pregnancy, the child receives lead from the mother’s bones, which may affect brain development.
 Although other sources of lead exposure exist, such as lead paint, and lead contaminated dust, Your water supply is contacting you to reduce your risk of exposure to lead in drinking water.
 If you have questions about other sources of lead exposure, please contact your local health department.

 Sources of Lead